dr-ridwanoladipo/cardio-ai/README.md

 ---
 ## 🎯 Executive Summary
 Heart disease remains the leading global cause of death, where rapid risk stratification directly impacts survival in emergency and preventive settings.
-This system delivers **<200ms cardiovascular risk prediction** with **97% sensitivity**, **SHAP explainability**, and guideline-aligned recommendations—deployed on **AWS Fargate** and ready for hospital EHR integration, telemedicine workflows, and enterprise clinical decision support.
+This system delivers **cardiovascular risk prediction in <200ms** with **97% sensitivity**, **SHAP explainability**, and guideline-aligned recommendations—deployed on **AWS Fargate** and ready for hospital EHR integration, telemedicine workflows, and enterprise clinical decision support.

 ---
 ## 📊 Performance at a Glance